Google rolls out Pixel 9 phones earlier than usual as AI race with Apple heats up

 That's similar to the theme Apple is accentuating as it prepares to make AI a centerpiece of the iPhone.

 That moment is expect to arrive shortly after Labor Day when Apple traditionally takes the wraps off its next iPhone.
 The next model, the iPhone 16, is expected to be a big attraction because it will be equipped with the special chip needed to run a suite of AI features.
-Those features are designed to make Apple's virtual assistant Siri smarter and perform a wide variety of other tasks that the company is promising will make people’s lives easier, while still protecting their privacy.
+Those features are designed to make Apple's virtual assistant Siri smarter and perform a wide variety of other tasks that the company is promising will bring more joy to people's lives, while still protecting their privacy.

+But Apple's plans for AI remain hazier than Google's vision, and Google is also rolling it out more broadly, including on Samsung phones powered by Android, said Emarketer analyst Grace Harmon.
+That may increase the pressure on Apple next month when it unveils the next iPhone.

 Not surprisingly, the Pixel 9 lineup is also packed with AI technology, a shift that the Google began last October when it released that year’s model.
 This generation of phones will be the first centered around the Gemini technology that’s become the focal point of its push into AI.